-Goats and sheep insurance liability veterinarian
+Goats and sheep insurance liability vet

 Goat and Sheep Insurance: How to Cover Liability and Veterinary Costs